-e.
+f.
 Exceptions

-The following uses or material are exempt from this Section:

-- 1) Storage and sales of landscape plant material. - Storage of material used for road construction on a lot directly adjacent to the roadway under construction. - 3) Uses which allow outdoor storage by definition or in another Section.
+- The following uses or material are exempt from this Section: - 1) Storage and sales of landscape plant material. - 2) Temporary storage of material used for road construction on a lot directly adjacent to the roadway under construction.
+[Ord.
+2017-007]